prometheus/test-infra/README.md

 It runs with [Prow CI](https://github.com/kubernetes/test-infra/blob/master/prow/) on a [Google Kubernetes Engine Cluster](https://cloud.google.com/kubernetes-engine/).
 It is designed to support adding more k8s providers.

-## Overview of the manifest files
-The `/manifest` directory contains all the kubernetes manifest files.
-- `cluster.yaml` : This is used to create the GKE cluster.
-- `cluster-wide/` : These are the persistent k8s resources.
-- `prombench/` : These resources are created and destoryed for each prombench test.
-- `prow/` : Resources for deploying [prow](https://github.com/kubernetes/test-infra/tree/master/prow/), which helps in triggering the tests from GitHub.

 ## Setting up the test-infra
 ### Create a k8s cluster
 ---